Salaamun alaykum, dear readers!

 - [19:19] He (the Holy Spirit) said (to Mary), “I am only the messenger of your Lord, for I may grant to you a pure son.”

-The Quran states twice that both Moses and Aaron were given the same exact scripture, to address the objection that, “Aaron, the brother of Moses, wasn’t given a scripture despite being a prophet like Moses too.”
+The Quran states four times both Moses and Aaron were given the same exact scripture, to address the potential objection that, “Aaron, the brother of Moses, wasn’t given a scripture despite being a prophet like Moses too.”

-The scripture was revealed to Moses directly and not Aaron, but Moses and Aaron are considered the official recipients of the same book, just as the recipient of the Quran is Muhammad.
+The scripture was indeed revealed to Moses directly and not Aaron, but Moses and Aaron are considered by God as the official recipients of the same book, just like how the official recipient of the Quran is Muhammad, and the official recipient of the Injeel is Jesus.
+The official recipient of the Torah is not just Moses, but it is both Moses and Aaron, because God in the Quran says He gave the book to both.

 - [3:79] It has not been for a human being that God may give the Book, the wisdom, and prophethood to then say to the people, “Be worshippers of me, aside from God.”…